 Pietro Michelucci, PhD, Director, Human Computation Institute

-12:40 KEYNOTE PANEL DISCUSSION: Data Quality in Human Computation Systems
+12:40 PANEL DISCUSSION: Data Quality in Human Computation Systems

 Moderator: Allison Proffitt, Editorial Director, Bio-IT World